jcrudy/jcrudy.github.io/2013/12/08/introduction_to_iscala.rst

 	[ProfileCreate] Generating default config file: u'/Users/jason/.ipython/profile_scala/ipython_nbconvert_config.py'

 The output above tells you the location of the ipython_config.py file.
-The next step is to edit ipython_config.py to tell iPython about the IScala kernel, as below:
+The next step is to edit ipython_config.py to tell IPython about the IScala kernel, as below:

 .. code-block:: python
 	:emphasize-lines: 5,6,7,8,9